-Conduct of the Academic Review Board
+Conduct of the Academic Responsibility Panel

-The university attempts to ensure fair, timely and orderly procedures in all academic disciplinary actions.
+The university attempts to ensure fair, timely and orderly procedures in all academic integrity actions.
 To provide for this, the university has adopted the following procedural protections.
-The following is a list of procedures that govern the Academic Review Board process:
+The following is a list of procedures that govern the Academic Responsibility Panel process:

-Hearing Preparation and Scheduling
+Panel Preparation and Scheduling

-- 1. In advance of the hearing, the members of the Academic Review Board will be provided a pre-read packet, which may include, among other relevant items: the initial academic integrity violation report(s); any supporting documentation related to the violation(s); any departmental recommendations for outcomes (if applicable); and a written introduction from the student to the board. - 2.
+- 1. In advance of the panel, the members of the Academic Responsibility Panel will be provided a pre-read packet, which may include, among other relevant items: the initial academic integrity violation report(s); any supporting documentation related to the violation(s); any departmental recommendations for outcomes (if applicable); and a written introduction from the student to the panel. - 2.
 The student may submit a written introduction and up to three written letters of support by a date specified by the process advisor.
 Additional information that is relevant to the review including email correspondence and assignment documentation may be submitted by the student.
 This documentation will be included in the pre-read packet at the discretion of the process advisor. - 3.
-It is the responsibility of the Office of Community Standards and Integrity to ensure that times set for hearings are reasonable and that necessary accommodations have been offered to both the student and course instructor(s) whenever appropriate.
-In turn, both the student and course instructors(s) will be expected to demonstrate good-faith efforts in their participation with this process, particularly in relation to the scheduling of the hearing.
-If a case involves exigent circumstances that prevent the student or course instructor(s) from participating in a scheduled hearing, the hearing will be rescheduled. - 4.
-Every effort will be made to avoid conflicts with a student's class schedule when identifying a hearing date and time.
-When circumstances warrant, classroom attendance, except for scheduled examinations, will not be a reasonable excuse for delaying a hearing.
+It is the responsibility of the Office of Community Responsibility to ensure that times set for panels are reasonable and that necessary accommodations have been offered to both the student and course instructor(s) whenever appropriate.
+In turn, both the student and course instructors(s) will be expected to demonstrate good-faith efforts in their participation with this process, particularly in relation to the scheduling of the panel.
+If a case involves exigent circumstances that prevent the student or course instructor(s) from participating in a scheduled panel, the panel will be rescheduled.

+4. Every effort will be made to avoid conflicts with a student's class schedule when identifying a meeting date and time.
+When circumstances warrant, classroom attendance, except for scheduled examinations, will not be a reasonable excuse for delaying a review.

-Hearing Process and Procedures
+Panel Process and Procedures